voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 }
 ```

 It wraps the provided `fn` function on a [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) string to add it on the page.
-Now it can run just as any other script on the page.
+Now it can run just like any other regular script on the page.

 ```js
 // shell-chrome/src/detector.js